 - Tools for Spike Testing:

 The goal of Spike testing is to see how the system responds to unexpected rise and fall of the user load.
-Spike testing helps determine system performance will deterioration when there is a sudden high load.
+In Software Engineering Spike testing helps determine system performance will deterioration when there is a sudden high load.

 Another goal of Spike Testing is to determine the recovery time.
 Between two successive spikes of user load, the system needs some time to stabilize.
 This recovery time should be as low as possible.

 Here are six simple steps to perform spike testing

 Step 1) Determine the Max User Load capacity of your software application

 Step 2) Prepare the Testing Environment and configure it to record performance parameters.

 Step 3) Apply expected maximum load to your Software Application using a Performance Tool of your choice